Excerpted from Food Allergy Survivors Together Journal (no longer in print).

 Most of us stopped worrying about our lunchboxes when we got out of grade school, and then we brown-bagged it when we had to, or stopped by a restaurant.
 But if you take the time to find a special bag-one you are quite partial to-you will realize the value of having one all over again.

-This article appears in Food Allergy Survivors Together Journal, a book available from FAST.
+This article appears in Food Allergy Survivors Together Journal (no longer in print).
 Click here for more information: http://www.angelfire.com/mi/FAST/journal.html